99991/ParallelZipFile/README.md

-This is an mmap-based ParallelZipFile implementation since Python's ZipFile is currently (2022-01-01) not thread safe.
+This is an mmap-based ParallelZipFile implementation since Python's ZipFile is currently (2022-01-01) [not thread safe](https://bugs.python.org/issue42369).

 ## Gotchas:

 * Only reading is supported.
-Writing zip files is not supported.
+Writing zip archives is not supported.
-* Only a very limited subset of the zip file specification is implemented ("good enough" for my use cases).
+* Only a very limited subset of the zip specification is implemented ("good enough" for my use cases).
 * By default, file integrity (CRC32) is not checked.
 * There probably are bugs.
 Use at your own risk.

 ## Example

-Example for reading and checking file integrity of files in a zip file in parallel using a ThreadPool.
+Example for reading and checking file integrity of files in a zip archive in parallel using a ThreadPool.

 ```python3
 import zlib